Gennifire/Bjj_main/README.md

 -create sign up and sign in x
  -sign up keeps allowing duplicate entries
- -sign in won't let you in, even with correct results. fixed -counts database queries as empty or not there
+ -sign in won't let you in, even with correct results. fixed for admin(user will not display user data).
- -leave out password and try to get sign up to only look at email to start.
+ -counts database queries as empty or not there for user -leave out password and try to get sign up to only look at email to start.

 -dashboard after sign in with ability to edit or remove character.